Simamkele112/Simamkele112/README.md

 - 👀 I’m interested in Rugby
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on love
-- 📫 How to reach me via facebook and whastsapp
+- 📫 How to reach me via LinkedIN
-- 😄 Pronouns⤵️
+- 😄 Pronouns⤵HE
-- ⚡ Fun fact🍤
+- ⚡ Fun fact Hidden talents or skills . places you have traveled
+-  I love make people laugh
+-

 <!---
 Simamkele112/Simamkele112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.